 Properly tagged documents (2.1.1.3)

 This is a particularly important sub-section given that it introduces this idea of semantics and communicating through more than just content.
-This will focus on how to generate documents (PDFs, Word Docs, etc…) with proper formatting and tags somewhat manually (using Office, Acrobat, etc…).
+This will focus on how to generate documents (PDFs, Word Docs, etc.) with proper formatting and tags somewhat manually (using Office, Acrobat, etc.).

 Timeline: 30 minutes